-On December 9, 2014, the Company entered into interest rate swap agreements that effectively convert the interest rate on the \$300 aggregate principal amount of 2.45% senior notes, due December 15, 2019, to a variable rate based on LIBOR.
+On December 9, 2014, the Company entered into interest rate swap agreements that effectively convert the interest rate on the \$300.0 aggregate principal amount of 2.45% senior notes, due December 15, 2019, to a floating rate of three-month LIBOR plus a fixed spread of 0.756%.
 These interest rate swap agreements have been designated as hedges of the changes in fair value of the underlying debt obligation attributable to changes in interest rates and are accounted as fair value hedges.
+The fair value of these interest rate swap agreements is reflected in the Consolidated Balance Sheet within Other Assets or Deferred and Other Long-term Liabilities, with an offsetting amount recorded in long-term debt to adjust the carrying amount of the hedged debt obligation.